How Likely am I to get Cervical Cancer?

 The human papillomavirus (HPV) is a common sexually transmitted infection.1 Anyone who is sexually active can get HPV, which is the primary cause of cervical cancer.1

-In fact, 85% of people will be infected with HPV at some point in their lifetime.2
+In fact, about 85% of people will be infected with HPV at some point in their lifetime.2

 HPV can spread through vaginal or anal sex, as well as intimate skin-to-skin contact with an infected person.1 Even if an HPV-infected person has no symptoms, they can still pass the virus to their partner.1